RohithYogi/Custom-eBooks/README.md

 - A minimalistic website where a publisher uploads the content (books or chapters).
 And also provide information about the level of the hierarchy.
 -This website alse lets users search through the different types of content (books or chapters) and select the content of the e-book.
 - A decent way to stitch the content according to user preferences allowing them to design
 - the structure of the e-book using structure alignment options.
 Finally generating a combined pdf file of the customized e-book.

+### Using DevOps Tools:
+- Jenkins - Continuous Integration
+- Maven - Build
+- Docker - DockerHub
+- Rundeck - Continuous Delivery
+- Selenium - Continuous Testing
+- ELK Stack - Continuous Monitoring

 ### Benefits